ggabbiani/OFL/orthodocs/foundation/polymorphic-engine.md

 - $this_bbox       : bounding box corners in [low,high] format
 - $this_direction  : orientation in [director,rotation] format
 - $this_octant     : positioning octant
-- $this_debug      : debug parameters
 - $fl_thickness    : multi-verb parameter (see [fl_parm_thickness()](core.md#function-fl_parm_thickness))
 - $fl_tolerance    : multi-verb parameter (see fl_parm_tolerance())

-TODO: this module should handle all the OFL runtime variables, particularly the verb-dependent ones (like $fl_tolerance)

 __Parameters:__